CTO-Pathfinder/Intern_Test/README.md

 - Submit the form via `POST /api/accounts`.
 - Show a success or error message based on the server's response.
 - Use Axios or Fetch for API calls.
-- Include loading indicators where necessary.
+- Include loading indicators where necessary (Optional).

 ## API Convention
 All endpoints must be under `/api/`, e.g., `/api/entities`, `/api/accounts`.